Qiskit/qiskit/SECURITY.md

 ## Supported Versions

-Qiskit (and `qiskit-terra`) supports one minor version release at a time both for bug and security fixes.
+Qiskit (and `qiskit-terra`) supports one minor version release at a time, both for bug and security fixes.
 For example, if the most recent release is 0.12.1, then the 0.12.x release series is currently supported.